RV rental vs hotel and car - what's best for a New Zealand holiday?

 While it’s possible to avoid commercial and pay-to-stay campsites if you rent a self-contained motorhome, you should budget for paid campsites for at least some of your holiday.
 Camping options include commercial campgrounds and holiday parks, camping on private land and Department of Conservation (DOC) sites.
 Each option has a different level of amenities.
 Commercial campsites and holiday resorts have the most facilities but cost more.
 Campsites on private land vary widely depending on the location.
 Conservation sites usually have basic amenities and are some of the lowest cost pay-to-stay campsites.

-Table: Indicative costs of different motorhome camping options (NZD)
+Indicative costs of different motorhome camping options (NZD), as at September 2021

 Low*